How to Promote Your Music on Soundcloud

 Design – Good design can help you stand out and give your tracks a more professional image.
 Head to sites like Fiverr to get some cost effective design work done, or consider using a tool such as Canva if you want to give it a go yourself.

 On platform factors – all the interactions people take with your tracks on Spotify get taken into account – likes, comments, plays and general interaction are all factors that can help you rank better.
+(See our Spotify promotion guide for advice on building your audience on Spotify)

 External factors – this is one that many people are less likely to be aware of, but external factors are also taken into account when deciding how much exposure your track gets.
 Getting links to your track from high quality sites / blogs, as well as the number of shares on social platforms can help give your track a boost across Soundcloud.